joshuacwnewton/swift-classification/README.md

 ### Further Reading

 A presentation slide deck has been created, which provides greater detail into the problem domain and available datasets.
-The slide deck can be viewed using this link: [Chimney Swift Classification Overview.pdf](assets/Chimney Swift Classification Overview.pdf)
+The slide deck can be viewed using this link: [Chimney Swift Classification Overview](assets/Chimney-Swift-Classification-Overview.pdf)